benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 The c/c/c studio will be developed through three stages:

-1. In **stage one** (mid 2019--end 2019) I will engage with the project's [stakeholders](#project-sponsor-and-stakeholders) to form a **c/c/c studio advisory group** responsible for guiding high-level strategy and pedagogy in the c/c/c studio program
+1. In **stage one** (mid 2019--end 2019) I will engage with the project's [stakeholders](#project-sponsor-and-stakeholders) to form a _c/c/c studio advisory group_ responsible for guiding high-level strategy, pedagogy and creative direction in the c/c/c studio program
 2. In **stage two** (beginning 2020--end 2020) we will design and run a series of creative code workshops (approx. one per month) with our [early adopter](#early-adopters) schools and community groups.
 These free workshops